-A DL model (DLM) was created by Jünger et al. in 2021[1] for the automatic detection and 3D segmentation of brain metastases (BMs) in non-small cell lung cancer (NSCLC) patients using clinically standard MRI.
+A DL model (DLM) was created by Jünger et al. in 2021[1] for the automatic detection and 3D segmentation of brain metastases (BMs) in NSCLC patients using clinically standard MRI.
 The study included 98 NSCLC patients with 315 BMs and was retrospective in nature.
 The model was designed to address the difficulties and dangers of making an incorrect diagnosis when detecting BMs on MRI in clinical settings.
-Masud et al. investigated the use of artificial intelligence (AI) in 2021[2] to automate the diagnosis of colon and lung cancer, two common and deadly types of cancer.
-To analyse histopathology images of lung and colon tissues, they created a deep learning-based classification system using cutting-edge Deep Learning (DL) and Digital Image Processing (DIP) techniques.
+Masud et al. investigated the use of AI in 2021[2] to automate the diagnosis of colon and lung cancer, two common and deadly types of cancer.
+To analyse histopathology images of lung and colon tissues, they created a deep learning-based classification system using cuttingedge DL and DIP techniques.
 With a maximum accuracy of 96.33% in recognising cancer tissues, the framework attempted to differentiate between five different types of tissues.
 This method has the potential to help medical practitioners create an automatic and trustworthy system for identifying cancer, improving the chances of early detection and treatment.
-Using whole-slide images from The Cancer Genome Atlas, Coudray et al. in 2018[3] created a deep convolutional neural network to categorise lung tumours into adenocarcinoma (LUAD), squamous cell carcinoma (LUSC), or normal lung tissue.
+Using whole-slide images from The Cancer Genome Atlas, Coudray et al. in 2018[3] created a deep convolutional neural network to categorise LUAD, LUSC, or normal lung tissue.
 The model was verified using several separate datasets, and it performed similarly to pathologists on average, with an AUC of 0.97.
 The ten most frequently mutated genes in LUAD were also predicted by the network, and six of them were correctly predicted with AUCs ranging from 0.733 to 0.856.
 This study demonstrates how deep learning could help pathologists identify cancer subtypes and anticipate gene mutations.
-In 2022[4], Chen et al. proposed a computer-aided diagnostic (CAD) approach that makes use of radiomics and deep attention-based multiple instance learning (MIL) for early lung cancer diagnosis.
+In 2022[4], Chen et al. proposed a computer-aided diagnostic (CAD) approach that makes use of radiomics and deep attention-based MIL for early LC diagnosis.
 This method outperformed existing MIL techniques with an AUC of 0.842 and a mean accuracy of 0.807, better representing clinical diagnostic processes.
 The output is more interpretable and acceptable for both doctors and patients thanks to the attention mechanism, which also provides improved interpretability of the output.
-Yeh et al. [5] developed an artificial intelligence algorithm to predict lung cancer risk using electronic medical records in 2021 in order to identify high-risk patients and prevent needless procedures.
-The model was trained using data from the Taiwan National Health Insurance Research Database, and it had an AUC of 0.90 for the general population and 0.87 for patients under the age of 55.
-By merging intricate data from non-imaging medical records, this technique can effectively identify patients who are at risk of developing lung cancer.
+To identify high-risk patients and minimize unnecessary operations, Yeh et al. [5] developed an AI algorithm to predict LC risk using electronic medical information in 2021.
+After training using data from the Taiwan National Health Insurance Research Database, the model's AUC was 0.90 for the overall population and 0.87 for patients under the age of 55.
+This strategy allows for the reliable identification of patients who are at risk of developing lung cancer by combining complex information from non-imaging medical records.